samherrmann/docker-angular-cli/README.md

 ```
 Test progress and results can be viewed either in the terminal or in a browser
 at `localhost:9876`, where `9876` is the port configured in `karma.conf.js`.

-### Production Projects
-For production projects, I recommend the following:

-* Change the `latest` version tag inside the `npm.sh` script to the actual
-  version of the image (Example: Replace `latest` with `1.6.2`).
-* Check the `npm.sh` script into version control.

-Following these recommendations ensures that the builds are reproducible by
-always using the same version of the build tools for a given codebase version.

 ## Development
 ### Build Image